glasnt/pyconau-practicals/chapters/02_website.md

 In a lot of cases throughout this book the answer to "what to choose" is "what do we have familiarity with", and that is definately the choice when it comes to static sites.
 Jekyll and GitHub pages have worked for me for many projects, so that's what we went with.
 I've even [written about the process before](https://opensource.com/article/19/8/github-pages-cicd-pipeline).

-TODO

-- jekyll ruby
-- djangoconus collections
-- opensource

-move then to
+You can look at our [code](https://github.com/pyconau/2019.pycon-au.org), see our [configurations](https://github.com/pyconau/2019.pycon-au.org/blob/master/_config.yml), and re-use as you will.

 ### Add a splash of Netlify

 One thing we did improve in 2019 was adding Netlify into the mix.
 A complement/competitor to GitHub pages in it's own right, the major boost Netlify gave to our setup was [pull request previews](https://opensource.com/article/19/8/github-pages-cicd-pipeline#turning-it-up-to-11-with-netlify-pr-previews).
 When any pull request (PR) was created, Netlify would generate a preview unique to the PR, updated as the PR was updated, that would provide a rendered preview of the suggested change.
 This was an amazing usability feature for drive-through contributors who could see their pending changes without having to test them locally, and for maintainers who could also use the same feature.

-## Call for Papers system
+## Call for Proposals system

 Running PyCon AU for two years meant that if we had sunk time and energy into one system, it would take a considerable about of benefits outweighting negatives in order to even consider changing.
 But this is what we did with our Call for Papers (CFP) system.